ciarahubble/Soil-Agri-ETL/README.md

 ## **Automating Soil Health Data Processing**

 Soil health data collected from **conservancies across Laikipia**, including **Borana, Lewa, Mugie, Suyian, and Sosian**, plays a crucial role in monitoring **regenerative agriculture, rangeland restoration, and wildlife conservation**.
-This data supports initiatives such as the **UHD Community Grazing Programme**, which aims to improve soil health and ecosystem resilience through sustainable grazing practices.
+This data supports initiatives such as the **Ultra-High Density Community Grazing Programme**, which aims to improve soil health and ecosystem resilience through sustainable grazing practices.

-By structuring and integrating this data, we can track **soil health trends, carbon sequestration, and the ecological impacts of regenerative land management** over time, providing valuable insights for conservation and land-use planning.
+By structuring and integrating this data, we can track **soil health trends, grassland species diversity, ground cover, and the ecological impacts of regenerative land management** over time, helping to provide key insights for conservation and land-use planning.

 **Soil-Monitoring-ETL** is a Python-based **ETL (Extract, Transform, Load) pipeline** that automates the processing of **SoilMentor CSV files**, cleaning and loading them into a **PostgreSQL database** for structured analysis.
-This ensures that soil health data is stored in a standardized format, making it easier to analyze and compare across different sites and seasons.
+This ensures that soil health data is stored in a standardised format, making it easier to analyse and compare across different sites and seasons.

 ---

 ## **🔹 Features**
 - ✅ **Automates CSV ingestion** – Detects new SoilMentor files in a designated folder
-- ✅ **Cleans and transforms data** – Normalizes field names, converts dates, and handles missing values
+- ✅ **Cleans and transforms data** – Normalises field names, converts dates, and handles missing values
 - ✅ **Loads into PostgreSQL** – Stores cleaned data in structured tables for easy analysis
-- ✅ **Supports geospatial data** – Converts GPS coordinates (if available) for use in **PostGIS**
+- ✅ **Supports geospatial data** – Converts GPS coordinates for use in **PostGIS**
 - ✅ **Secure and modular** – Uses **environment variables** for database credentials

 ---